firstcontributions/first-contributions/README.md

 Soon I'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

+Now, your `add-your-name` branch has finished it's purpose, so let's see how to remove this branch.

+## Remove `add-your-name`

+First, let's merge your `add-your-name` branch to your master:
+Go to your master branch:
+git checkout master

+Merge `add-your-name` to master: git merge add-your-name master

+Remove `add-your-name` on your local machine's repo: git branch -d <`add-your-name`>

+You have now deleted your local machine's <`add-your-name`> branch and everything is neat and tidy.
-The master branch of your fork won't have the changes.
-In order to keep your fork synchronized with mine, follow the steps below.
+Though, with time, many commits will be added to my public repo.
+And the master branch of your local machine and your GitHub fork won't have these changes.
+So in order to keep your repositories synchronized with mine, follow the steps below.

 ## Keeping your fork synced with this repository

+First, the flow for a full sync should be understood.
+In this schema, there are 3 different repos: the public repo on Github (github.com/Roshanjossey/first-contributions/), your fork of this repo on GitHub (github.com/Your-Name/first-contributions/) and your local machine's repo from which you are suppose to work.

+To keep your two repos up-to-date with the public repo, the first move is to fetch and merge the public repo with your local machine's repo.
+The second move is to push your local repo to your GitHub fork.
+As you seen earlier, it's only from your fork that you can ask for a "pull request".
+So your GitHub for is the latest repo to be updated.
+(A drawing should be inserted here for clarity)

+Now, let's see how to do it:

- First, switch to the master branch.
+ First, switch to the master branch of your local machine's repo:
  ```
  git checkout master
  ```

- Then add my repo's url as `upstream remote url`:
+ Then give a name to the public GitHub repo's url into your git with `add upstream remote-url`:
 ```
 git remote add upstream https://github.com/Roshanjossey/first-contributions
 ```
 This is a way of telling git that another version of this project exists in the specified url and we're calling it `upstream`.
-Once the changes are merged, fetch the new version of my repository:
+Once your git has a name let's fetch the latest version of the public repository:
 ```
 git fetch upstream
 ```

-Here we're fetching all the changes in my fork (upstream remote).
-Now, you need to merge the new revision of my repository into your master branch.
+You've just fetched the latest version of my fork (upstream remote).
+Now, you need to merge the public repository into your master branch.
 ```
 git rebase upstream/master
 ```
-Here you're applying all the changes you fetched to master branch.
-If you push the master branch now, your fork will also have the changes:
+Here you're merging the public repository you've fetched with your master branch.
+Your local machine's master branch is now up-to-date.
+Now, if you push your master branch, your GitHub fork will also have the changes:
 ```
 git push origin master
 ```
 Notice here you're pushing to the remote named origin.

-At this point I have merged your branch `<add-your-name>` into my master branch, and you have merged my master branch into your own master branch.
+At this point you have merged your branch `<add-your-name>` to your master branch I have merged your branch `<add-your-name>` into my master branch, and you have merged my master branch into your own master branch.
 Your branch is now no longer needed, so you may delete it:
 ```
 git branch -d <add-your-name>
 ```